DeliaDelAguila/Catalog/Theory/Python Data Structures.md

 > *This lecture requires basic concepts from Python as how to run the terminal and declare objects as lists*

 When programmers start writing code, they understand how to store simple variables of integers, floats, strings or a collection of them using lists which are the most common form to store any number of homogeneous information that has a certain sequence from the start of the list to the end of the list.
 You can search, insert, remove or iterate over all the elements with a quite easy way to program, but in the long run it will not give you always the most efficient code.
-Given this, the most important part from each data structure is the particular behaviour each one has and how we can use them to optimize particular programs.
+Given this, the most important part of each data structure is the particular behavior each one has and how we can use them to optimize particular programs.
 We will cover five:

 1. [Stack](#stack)
 2. [Queue and Deque](#queue-and-deque)